build-trust/ockam-documentation/reference/libraries/rust/routing.md

 // examples/04-routing-over-transport-initiator.rs
 // This node routes a message, to a worker on a different node, over the tcp transport.

-use ockam::{route, Context, Result, TcpTransport, TCP};
+use ockam::{route, Context, Result, TcpConnectionTrustOptions, TcpTransport};

 #[ockam::node]
 async fn main(mut ctx: Context) -> Result<()> {
     // Initialize the TCP Transport.
-    let _tcp = TcpTransport::create(&ctx).await?;
+    let tcp = TcpTransport::create(&ctx).await?;

+    // Create a TCP connection to a different node. let connection_to_responder = tcp.connect("localhost:4000", TcpConnectionTrustOptions::new()).await?;

-    // Send a message to the "echoer" worker, on a different node, over a tcp transport. let r = route![(TCP, "localhost:4000"), "echoer"];
+    // Send a message to the "echoer" worker on a different node, over a tcp transport. let r = route![connection_to_responder, "echoer"];
     ctx.send(r, "Hello Ockam!".to_string()).await?;

     // Wait to receive a reply and print it. let reply = ctx.receive::<String>().await?;
     println!("App Received: {}", reply); // should print "Hello Ockam!"

     // Stop all workers, stop the node, cleanup and return. ctx.stop().await
 }

 ```

 #### Run